taocpp/PEGTL/doc/Actions-and-States.md

 When an action is thus *applied*, the corresponding function receives the *states*, an arbitrary list of (user-defined) objects, as arguments.

 This is the primary role of actions and the most prevalent of their use cases.
-A further possibility is for an action to completely [change the matching behaviour](#match) of the rule they are attached to.
+A further possibility is for an action to completely [change the matching behavior](#match) of the rule they are attached to.
 Most of this document focuses on the primary role.

 Actions are implemented as static member functions called `apply()` or `apply0()` of specializations of custom class templates.